 - help manage crisis points for participants, ensuring participants have access to relevant supports during a crisis.

-Early childhood partners provide early childhood intervention support to children under seven years of age who have a developmental delay or disability, as part of our early childhood approach.
+Early childhood partners provide early childhood supports to children younger than seven who have developmental delay or disability, as part of our early childhood approach.